-Funding Stream: BCFNJC, BC and Canada will create a long term, sustainable, easily accessible funding stream led by Indigenous women, girls, and 2S+ that guarantee resources and services for the MMIWG2S+ genocide.
-This will assist survivors, loved ones and communities during the most unimaginable time of crisis.

-- The fund will be managed by BCFNJC through a streamlined, objective, and independent funding process, absent from bureaucratic barriers. - Funding will assist chosen families when a loved one goes missing including but not limited to funds for travel, food, hotel, printing posters, daycare and other unexpected expenses that arise. - Funds will be used for traditional and culturally sensitive healing for families to be able to grieve.
-This will include grief and healing centers, lodges and 24/7 access to trauma informed counselling for all impacted by the MMIWG2S+ crisis.

-Chosen family will have access to funds to ensure children of those missing and murdered and those who survived remain with their families, are adequately cared for, and provided for in a culturally safe way.
+- A. Funding Stream: BCFNJC will work with BC and Canada to advocate for the creation of a16 long term, sustainable, easily accessible funding stream led by Indigenous women, girls, and 2SLGBTQIA+ that guarantee resources and services for the MMIWG2S+ genocide.
+This will assist survivors, loved ones and communities during the most unimaginable time of crisis. - The fund will be managed by BCFNJC through a streamlined, objective, and independent funding process, absent from bureaucratic barriers. - Funding will assist chosen families when a loved one goes missing including but not limited to funds for travel, food, hotel, printing posters, daycare and other unexpected expenses that arise. - Funds will be used for traditional and culturally sensitive healing for families to be able to grieve.
+This will include grief and healing centers, lodges and 24/7 access to trauma informed counselling for all impacted by the MMIWG2S+ crisis. - Chosen family will have access to funds to ensure children of those missing and murdered and those who survived remain with their families and are adequately cared for and provided for in a culturally safe way.